octopus-network/omnity-docs/docs/intro.md

 # Overview

-***Omnity API hosts a library of assets, ranging from brand sources to fundamental apis for app developers to plug and play into their codebases.***
+***Omnity API hosts a library of fundamental apis for app developers to plug and play into their codebases.***

 See the **[codebase](https://github.com/octopus-network/omnity-interoperability)** for more details.

-This library consists of 2 sessions:
+This library consists of 4 sessions:

-- [HUB](https://omnity-docs.vercel.app/docs/hub) A Canister(Smart Contract) on ICP for chain and token registration and ticket(transaction) execution, where settlement chains and execution chains are listed.
+- [HUB](https://omnity-docs.vercel.app/docs/hub) A canister (smart contract) on [icp](https://internetcomputer.org/) for chain and token registration and ticket(transaction) execution, where settlement chains and execution chains are listed.
+- [BITCOIN](https://omnity-docs.vercel.app/docs/bitcoin) A settlement chain canister which manage the logic on bitcoin network, is where the assets are listed and call the bitcoin canister to check any bitcoin address status.
+- [sICP](https://omnity-docs.vercel.app/docs/eicp) A settlement chain canister which manage the logic on icp network.
-- [EVM](https://omnity-docs.vercel.app/docs/evm) The evm route includes layer2 evm-compatible instances.
+- [EVM](https://omnity-docs.vercel.app/docs/evm) The evm route includes layer2 evm-compatible instances as execution chains.
+- [eICP](https://omnity-docs.vercel.app/docs/eicp) A execution chain canister which manage the logic on icp network.

-***Please refer the following basic code example for all the apis in Rust on this document.***
+***Please refer the following basic code example to utilize all the apis in Rust on this document.***
 ```jsx title="Rust"
 use candid::{Decode, Encode};
 use ic_agent::{agent::http_transport::ReqwestTransport, export::Principal, identity::Secp256k1Identity, Agent};